Change root volume partition table format

 Step 1.
 Check and modify Kubernetes Engine node volume size

-To use a volume larger than 2TB on a Kubernetes Engine node, modify the current volume size to more than 2TB.
+To use a volume larger than 2TB on a Kubernetes Engine node, modify the current volume size accordingly.

 -

-Go to KakaoCloud Console > Container Pack > Kubernetes Engine.
+Go to the KakaoCloud Console > Container Pack > Kubernetes Engine.

 -